-Description Ref Year C-2 Year C-1 Year C-0 Current year T Standard Original Budget ······································ Full Year Forecast Service Leve Solid Waste Removal Premise based removal (Residential Frequency) Premise based removal (Business Frequency) Bulk Removal (Frequency) Removal Bags provided(Yes/No) Garden refuse removal included (Yes/No) Street Cleaning Frequency in CBD Street Cleaning Frequency in Cobb Street Cleaning Frequency in areas excluding CBD How soon are public areas cleaned after events (24hours/48hours/longer) Clearing of illegal dumping (24hours/48hours/longer) Recycling or environmentally friendly practices(Yes/No) Licenced landfill site(Yes/No) Elderided latiful if Stef (1 es/Not) Electricity Service What is your electricity availability percentage on average per month?
+Description Ref Year C-2 Year C-1 Year C-0 Current year Standard Actual Outcome Actual Outcome Audited Outcome Original Budget Adjusted Budget Full Year Forecast Service Leve Solid Waste Removal Premise based removal (Residential Frequency) 5000000000 Premise based removal (Business Frequency) Bulk Removal (Frequency) Removal Bags provided(Yes/No) Garden refuse removal Included (Yes/No) Street Cleaning Frequency in CBD Street Cleaning Frequency in areas excluding CBD How soon are public areas cleaned after events (24hours/48hours/longer) Clearing of illegal dumping (24hours/48hours/longer) Recycling or environmentally friendly practices(Yes/No) Licenced landfill site(Yes/No) Electricity Service What is your electricity availability percentage on average per month?
 Do your municipality have a ripple control in place that is operational?
 (Yes/No) How much do you estimate is the cost saving in utilizing the ripple control system?
-What is the frequency of meters being read? (per month, per year) Are estimated consumption calculated at consumption over (two month's/three month's/longer period) On average for how long does the municipality use estimates before reverting back to actual readings? (months) Duration before availability of electricity is restored in cases of breakages (immediately/one day/tw o days/longer) Are accounts normally calculated on actual readings?
+What is the frequency of meters being read? (per month, per year) Are estimated consumption calculated at consumption over (tw o month's/three month's/longer period) On average for how long does the municipality use estimates before reverting back to actual readings? (months) Duration before availability of electricity is restored in cases of breakages (immediately/one day/tw o days/longer) Are accounts normally calculated on actual readings?
 (Yes/no) Do you practice any environmental or scarce resource protection activities as part of your operations?
 (Yes/No) How long does it take to replace faulty meters? (days) Do you have a plan to prevent illegal connections and prevention of electricity theft?
 (Yes/No) How effective is the action plan in curbing line losses?
-(Good/Bad) How soon does the municipality provide a quotation to a customer upon a written request? (days) How long does the municipality takes to provide electricity service where existing infrastructure can be used? (working days) How long does the municipality takes to provide electricity service for low voltage users where network extension is not required? (working days) How long does the municipality takes to provide electricity service for high voltage users where network extension is not required? (working days) The wing does the maincipality taxes to provide electricity service for high voltage users where here of extension is not required: (working days) Road Infrastructure Services Time taken to repair a single pothole on a major road?
-(Hours) COLUMN TO THE PARTY OF THE PART Time taken to repair a single pothole on a minor road?
-(Hours) Time taken to repair a road following an open trench service crossing?
-(Hours) Time taken to repair w alkways?
-(Hours) Time direct orogan water ayor (1 coro) COLUMN TO THE PARTY OF THE PART Property valuations How long does it take on average from completion to the first account being issued? (one month/three months or longer) COLUMN TO THE PARTY OF THE PART Do you have any special rating properties?
+(Good/Bad) How soon does the municipality provide a quotation to a customer upon a w ritten request? (days) How long does the municipality takes to provide electricity service where existing infrastructure can be used? (working days) How long does the municipality takes to provide electricity service for low voltage users where network extension is not required? (working days) How long does the municipality takes to provide electricity service for high voltage users where network extension is not required? (working days) Road Infrastructure Services Time taken to repair a single pothole on a major road?
+(Hours) Time taken to repair a single pothole on a minor road?
+(Hours) Time taken to repair a road follow ing an open trench service crossing?
+(Hours) Time taken to repair w alkw ays?
+(Hours) - Property valuations How long does it take on average from completion to the first account being issued? (one month/three months or longer) Do you have any special rating properties?
 (Yes/No)